Ticket To Ride Strategy Tips

 Try to avoid hubs –

 Although not always physically possible, it is an idea to try and avoid hubs wherever you can.
 Hubs are places a lot of people want to go through (in the original game, Paris is a hub), as in a game where there are a lot of players they can get incredibly crowded.
 Eventually, someone has to use a station and, if they were going for longest track/journey, this can be enough to knock someone out of the race.
+Avoiding using hubs is a great Ticket to Ride strategy that should not be underestimated for bonus points.

 Instead, it is an idea to keep a back up plan in mind.
 Always have a way around to where you want to go.
 Either that, of try and take over a hub first.
 If you need Paris, for instance, then place your Parisian train first before any other players get to.
-Otherwise you end up with something that looks a little bit like this:
+Otherwise, you end up with something that looks a little bit like this:

 Think of stations as negative points –